World Goth Day

 We’ve all seen them, those strange characters that wander our city streets dressed as though they’re on their way to a funeral, or a punk rock show… Or quite possibly both.
 Their very presence exudes a sort of darkness, steeped in the love of all things morbid, and a seeming love affair with death.
 Their anthems come from the likes of Siouxsie and the Banshees, Type O Negative, and Bauhaus, bands who seem to be able to perfectly encompass all the things strange.
-Goth Day encourages us to celebrate these fine fellows, and maybe take a dip into their world ourselves, after all, while the light is lovely, can it not also be blinding?
+World Goth Day encourages us to celebrate these fine fellows, and maybe take a dip into their world ourselves, after all, while the light is lovely, can it not also be blinding?

-History of Goth Day
+History of World Goth Day

-The history of Goth Day stretches back in odd and meandering paths to history.
+The history of World Goth Day stretches back in odd and meandering paths to history.
 Musically it can be traced back to 1967 when someone referred to the music of the Doors as “Gothic Rock.”
 This term was soon being bandied about, used to describe music like Velvet Underground’s “All Tomorrow’s Parties”, and Siouxsie and the Banshee’s described as one of “Goth Rocks Architects”.

 But why “Gothic”?
 It’s an odd term considering that it originally referred to the Visigoths whose claim to fame was sacking Rome.
 So how did Goths become Goths?
 Well, we can trace the term back a bit further to 1764, where Horace Walpole wrote a story called “The Castle of Otranto”, granted the subtitled “A Gothic Story” during its second printing.

-How To Celebrate Goth Day
+How to celebrate World Goth Day